nodejs/node/deps/openssl/doc/UPGRADING.md

 >deps: update openssl asm and asm_obsolete files
 >
->Regenerate asm files with Makefile and CC=gcc and ASM=gcc where
+>Regenerate asm files with Makefile and CC=gcc and ASM=nasm where gcc
+>version was 5.4.0 and nasm version was 2.11.08.
+>
->gcc-4.8.4.
-Also asm files in asm_obsolete dir to support old compiler
+>Also asm files in asm_obsolete dir to support old compiler and
->and assembler are regenerated without CC and ASM envs.
+>assembler are regenerated without CC and ASM envs.